MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 3.2.
 Fetch the token balance

-Once the contract is set up, you can call the `balanceOf` method to fetch the balance of the connected account:
+After the contract is set up, you can call the `balanceOf` method to fetch the balance of the connected account:

 ```typescript
 const balance = await erc20.balanceOf(walletAddress);